slawomirbiernacki/seldon-mlops-task/README.md

 ### How to use it

-* Binaries for popular platforms are available in the release, go [github releases](https://github.com/slawomirbiernacki/seldon-mlops-task/releases/tag/v1.0.0) to download.
+* Binaries for popular platforms are available in the release, go to [github releases](https://github.com/slawomirbiernacki/seldon-mlops-task/releases/tag/v1.0.0) to download.
 To run the program with defaults using included test deployment file, run:

         For mac: